 There is a VB6.0 application made up of the following two folders:

-- Using the User Control: Contains the source code for UsingUserControlSameSolution, a standard EXE that uses the UserControlOne ActiveX component
+- Using the User Control: This contains the source code for UsingUserControlSameSolution, a standard EXE that uses the UserControlOne ActiveX component

 Depending on how you configure the Visual Basic Upgrade Companion Migration Solution, the references to the UserControlOne component will be handled as a third party or not:

 - If the migration solution includes both projects, the VBUC will upgrade the UserControlOne ActiveX Control into a native .NET control, and modify the references to this control in the UsingUserControlSameSolution EXE to the upgraded version of that control.
 In this case, the reference to this user control will be considered as internal, since the source code is found as part of the migration solution.

 - On the other hand, if the migration solution only includes the Using the User Control folder, with only the source code for the UsingUserControlSameSolution EXE and a binary reference to the registered UserControlOne OCX, the VBUC will not be able to identify the source code and will consider the reference as an external reference.
 This means that the source code for the OCX is not available, and the VBUC will create a Runtime Callable Wrapper to continue using the OCX from the .NET code.

 This second scenario is what happens when a 3rd party control is added to the project.